Precision Microbiota Engineering for Child Health

 From shortly after birth, the large intestine is colonised by billions of bacteria, which make up the intestinal microbiota.
 Researchers have only recently begun to understand the extent and the mechanisms by which these bacteria influence child health and development.
-However, current studies support causal roles of bacteria in diseases as diverse as allergy and autism.
+However, current studies support the causal roles of bacteria in diseases as diverse as allergy and autism.
 Despite this knowledge, we still have no accurate medical intervention to “fix” the microbiota.

-The focus of this project is to develop novel tools to precisely engineer the microbiota of individuals with inborn errors of metabolism or neonatal sepsis and to develop essential tools to monitor efficacy of these interventions.
-The project aims to alter the metabolism of the microbiota or to replace “bad” bacteria or functions in the microbiome of the gut by “desirable” ones.
+The focus of this project is to develop novel tools to precisely engineer the microbiota of individuals with inborn errors of metabolism or neonatal sepsis and to develop essential tools to monitor the efficacy of these interventions.
+The project aims to alter the metabolism of the microbiota or to replace “bad” bacteria or functions in the microbiome of the gut with “desirable” ones.
 This modification will be achieved with diverse methods that range from the latest state-of-the-art molecular biology and antibody engineering technologies to low-cost oral vaccines.
-This will be combined with detailed analysis of tissue scarring, single-cell analysis of organ development, a novel medical imaging approach and quantitative analysis of brain function, in order to assess the therapeutic efficacy of the interventions on long-term development and health.
-This range of expertise allows not only to develop microbiota engineering technologies, but also to develop detailed mechanistic insight how the technology improves health at a molecular and cellular level.
+This will be combined with a detailed analysis of tissue scarring, single-cell analysis of organ development, a novel medical imaging approach and quantitative analysis of brain function, in order to assess the therapeutic efficacy of the interventions on long-term development and health.
+This range of expertise allows not only to develop microbiota engineering technologies, but also to develop detailed mechanistic insight into how the technology improves health at a molecular and cellular level.
 We hope that these methods will allow antibiotic-independent selection of successfully modified bacteria, generating a robust and predictable change in microbiota function/composition.

 Overall, fundamental insight into microbiota, and preclinical insight into therapy efficacy and safety will be generated.
 Our major tools can be produced, distributed and administered in low-cost and low-technology environments, smoothing the way to implementation.
 Moreover, since microbiota engineering can be applied across a wide range of childhood diseases, this effort has far-reaching implications for the future of medicine.